 To evaluate the effectiveness of each policy, we conduct six groups of experiments with different reference contact forces levels, ranging from $0$ to $25$~N. Each group consists of $10$ TO-generated trajectories with randomized desk heights.

 Table.~\ref{tab:contactforce} shows the contact force and right end effector position tracking errors across varying contact force levels.
-The \textbf{Pos} policy achieves the best position tracking performance across all scenarios.
+The \textbf{Pos} policy achieves the best position tracking across all scenarios.
 This is expected, as it optimizes soley for position accuracy without being constrained by contact or torque objectives.
-However, it produces similar force patterns regardless of the reference force and either fails to generate sufficient contact force (Figs.~\ref{fig:contactforce}(b)--(f)) or overshoots when no force is required (Fig.~\ref{fig:contactforce}(a)), due to its lack of contact awareness.
+However, it produces similar force patterns regardless of the reference force and either fails to generate sufficient contact force (Figs.~\ref{fig:contactforce}(b)--(f)) or overshoots when no force is required (Fig.~\ref{fig:contactforce}(a)), due to lack of contact awareness.

 Adding reference contact force to the observation and reward in \textbf{Pos+F} improves average force tracking accuracy, but instability remains in certain conditions.
-For instance, in Fig.~\ref{fig:contactforce}(b), \textbf{Pos+F} fails to produce the desired $5$~N of contact force.
+For instance, in Fig.~\ref{fig:contactforce}(b), \textbf{Pos+F} fails to produce the desired $5$~N contact force.
 In contrast, \textbf{Pos+T}, which includes reference torques in the observation and reward, shows improved contact force tracking (average error: $2.7$ N) and better position tracking (average error: $2.9$ cm) compared to \textbf{Pos+F} (Table.~\ref{tab:contactforce}).
-While the reference force in \textbf{Pos+F} helps the policy learn how much force to apply, the reference torque in \textbf{Pos+T} provides dynamically grounded information about \textit{when} and \textit{how} the force should be applied, resulting in more physically consistent behavior.
+While the reference force in \textbf{Pos+F} helps the policy learn how much force to apply, the reference torque in \textbf{Pos+T} provides dynamically grounded information about \textit{when} and \textit{how} to apply it, resulting in more physically consistent behavior.